cqframework/FhirProfileTools/QuickHtmlGenerator.md

 # QUICK HTML Generator

-The QUICK model generator creates custom Javadoc-like documentation for QICore FHIR profiles using `runQuickHtml` task.
+The Quality Information and Clinical Knowledge (QUICK) model generator creates custom Javadoc-like documentation for QICore FHIR profiles using `runQuickHtml` task.
 Output is created in "html" folder of the FHIR Profile Tools project folder.

 ## Introduction